Caleb-Abuul/Frontend-mentor_newsletter/README.md

 ## Acknowledgments

 Each time I sit on my PC to write code, the words of [Kevin Powell](https://github.com/kevin-powell) comes to mind.
 In his video, Kevin stressed the need to plan out things using pen and paper or a drawing software of some sort before jumping into the fun part of coding and making magic happen.
 [Take a look at the video](https://youtu.be/WdUqF4lbP3w?si=b0oOFgQ2HaKMRCZK)

-I also appreciate Joy Shehab for a wonderful article.
-It was simple to understand and very helpful.